njsito01/Portfolio-Project_Mint-Classics-EDA/README.md

 |Classic Cars|S12_1108|2001 Ferrari Enzo|442|3619|

-Next, I took that output and calculated the average number of units sold per year by product, found the percentage of the total inventory that comprises, and displayed the total inventory of each product.
-From that, I placed each unit into a category based on the amount of the total inventory a product's sales would comprise, in order to illustrate how much inventory there is per the demand.
+Next, I took that output and found the percentage of the total inventory the average quantity ordered comprises.
+From that, I placed each unit into a category based on the amount of the total inventory a product's yearly average sales would comprise, in order to illustrate how much inventory there is per the demand.

 - **_High_** inventory level is anything where the average sold per year is less than 10% of the current total inventory
 	- It would take potentially 10 years or more before these products would sell out